Lubiąż Abbey: Use in World War II and aftermath

+Unrestored cloister at Lubiąż, showing the effect of decades of neglect on the complex.
+The building in the middle of the cloister is a laundry, dating back to the complex's psychiatric usage.

 In 1936, the stud farm housed in the monastery was relocated to Książ Castle.
-Adolf Hitler is alleged to have visited the Abbey in 1936.
+Adolf Hitler is alleged to have visited the abbey in 1936.
 By 1942, the asylum was shut down for good, and the Abbey became the location of a Telefunken factory and research laboratories for developing radar receivers, resulting in the dismantling of many of the abbey's interior furnishings.
-A company called “Schlesische Werkstätten Dr. Fürstenau & Co., GmbH ” also set up shop in the Abbey.
-These companies manufactured armaments using forced laborers from German-occupied Luxembourg, most notably manufacturing engines for V1 and V2 rockets.
+A company called “Schlesische Werkstätten Dr. Fürstenau & Co., GmbH ” also set up shop in the abbey.
+These companies manufactured armaments using forced laborers from German-occupied Luxembourg and Slovenia, most notably manufacturing engines for V1 and V2 rockets.
 In January 1943, plans were drawn up to build high-voltage lines to the former monastery and a small sewage treatment plant was built.
 In addition, two new Oder crossings were built and the area was equipped with fog systems to protect it from enemy aircraft.
 In March of the same year, Gauleiter Karl Hanke visited the plant with a delegation from Telefunken.
-In this time, any religious functions the Abbey still held were completely terminated to keep the factories and labs under strict secrecy.
+In this time, any religious functions the abbey still held were completely terminated to keep the factories and labs under strict secrecy.
 The Luxembourgish prisoners were either deported to other concentration camps or murdered by the Germans on the spot.
 On January 25, 1945, the entire facility was evacuated, and the files housed in it were destroyed or lost.
 The functions of the monastery during World War II are still somewhat nebulous to this day due to this destruction.
-In 1985, a commemorative plaque was unveiled to commemorate the Luxembourg forced laborers who died at the Abbey.
+In 1985, a commemorative plaque was unveiled to commemorate the Luxembourg forced laborers who died at the abbey.